echo1826/random-group-assigner/README.md

 # Future Development
 1. Deal with Remainders
 2. Allow variable group sizes
-3. Allow I/O for user to input theiir own names
+3. Allow I/O for user to input their own names